PUR vs ZeroWater: An Objective, Data-Driven Analysis

 Materials Safety Certification

-A component of both PUR and ZeroWater’s performance certifications is a certification for materials safety.
+A component of PUR and ZeroWater’s performance certifications is a certification for materials safety.
 That means both manufacturers got equally high scores in this category.

 Both manufacturers obtained their materials safety certification from the NSF.